mdn/content/files/en-us/web/mathml/global_attributes/href/index.md

 ## Example

-The first equation is a link to the Wikipedia article about the [mass-energy equivalence](https://en.wikipedia.org/wiki/Mass-energy_equivalence).
-The square root part of the second equation is a link to the [SageMath](https://sagecell.sagemath.org/?z=eJwrLiwq0TCOM9I2iTPSBAAeqgPO) calculation it.
+The first equation links to the Wikipedia article about the [mass-energy equivalence](https://en.wikipedia.org/wiki/Mass-energy_equivalence).
+The square root part of the second equation is a link to the [SageMath](https://sagecell.sagemath.org/?z=eJwrLiwq0TCOM9I2iTPSBAAeqgPO) calculation.

 > [!NOTE]
 > You should avoid nesting MathML elements with the `href` attributes, just like {{htmlelement("a")}} elements, as is will lead to user confusion and accessibility issues.